 Jamaica has had an ongoing issue with violent crime, largely perpetrated by gangs which are often armed with firearms.
 While government travel advisories still indicate that the country is safe to visit, caution must be taken due to the heightened risk in some areas.

-The Jamaican government has made several state of emergency announcements throughout the year, with some being extended due to continuing crime issues.
+The Jamaican government has made several state of emergency announcements throughout 2018, with some being extended due to continuing crime issues.
 This warning does not affect other parts of Jamaica.
 However, wherever you are on the island, it's advised to be aware of your surroundings and exercise safety precautions.

 Military and police are carrying out joint security operations including check points and curfews in a bid to crack down on the violence and restore order.
 Since its inception, authorities have made significant progress with hundreds of arrests and patrols.